splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

     #.
 Add text notes and event feeds to your dashboards.
     #.
 Use data links to dynamically link a dashboard to another dashboard or external system such as Splunk APM, Splunk Platform, or a custom URL.

-   For comprehensive documentation on these tasks, see the following topics:
+   For comprehensive documentation on these tasks, see :ref:`dashboards`.

-   * :ref:`built-in-dashboards`
-   * :ref:`dashboard-create-customize`
-   * :ref:`link-metadata-to-content`
-   * :ref:`dashboards-best-practices`

 Build custom detectors
 -----------------------------

 #.
 Splunk Observability Cloud also automatically adds the AutoDetect detectors that correspond to the integrations you are using.
 You can copy the AutoDetect detectors and customize them.
 See :ref:`autodetect`.

-Advanced detectors enhance the basic list of alert conditions to take into account the different types of functions, such as additional firing, alert clearing conditions, or comparing 2  functions using population_comparison.
+#.
+You can create advanced detectors to enhance the basic list of alert conditions to take into account the different types of functions, such as additional firing, alert clearing conditions, or comparing 2 functions using population_comparison.

 To learn more, see the following topics:

 * :ref:`get-started-detectoralert`
-* :ref:`create-detectors`
-* :ref:`linking-detectors`

 .. _phase3-onboard-all: